Why Switch to Signal?

 Create your profile:

-Signal will automatically check which of your contacts are already using Signal
+Signal automatically checks which of your contacts are already using Signal

-You'll see a list of "Signal Contacts" - these are people you can message immediately
+You'll see a list of "Signal contacts" - these are people you can communicate with directly

 Other contacts will appear in a separate "Invite to Signal" list